8fold/commonmark-fluent-markdown/README.md

 ```

 If the [extension accepts a configuration](https://commonmark.thephpleague.com/2.0/extensions/disallowed-raw-html/), you can pass it into the method and
-the configruation will be modified accordingly.
+the primary configruation will be modified accordingly.

 ```php
 use Eightfold\Markdown\Markdown;